 Her birth was shrouded in mystery and secrecy.
 A lot of rumors surrounding her weight, her beauty, even her owners set many tongues wagging.
-And now twenty years later, this beauty is still a favorite with many.
-The beauty we are referring to is none other than Lady Moura, one of the most extravagant superyachts to have ever been built.
-The superyacht was built by German, Hamburg based yard of Blohm+Voss who delivered her in 1990.
+And now, twenty years later, this beauty is still a favorite with many.
+The beauty we refer to is none other than Lady Moura, one of the most extravagant superyachts to have ever been built.
+The superyacht was built by the German, Hamburg based yard of Blohm+Voss who delivered her in 1990.
 As years passed, more information regarding the yacht surfaced.

-The yachts interior was done up by the famous Italian Luigi Sturchio while the naval architecture was done in house by Blohm+Voss.
-The big yacht boasts of seven decks with Tenders, anchors and such all stored behind hydraulic doors, to give the yacht a clean hull.
-Not much info is available regarding this yachts layout and interiors.
+The famous Italian Luigi Sturchio did up the yacht’s interior while the naval architecture was done in house by Blohm+Voss.
+The big yacht boasts seven decks with Tenders, anchors, and all stored behind hydraulic doors to give the yacht a clean hull.
+Not much info is available regarding this yacht’s layout and interiors.

-So opulent is her interior, that she is even rumored to have a 59 ft dining table onboard, created by Viscount Linley.
-Besides this, the yacht has two chase boats, the Mangusta 92 Little Saf and the 100 ft DeBirs Little Sarah.
+Opulent is her interior, that she is even rumored to have a 59 ft dining table onboard, created by Viscount Linley.
+The yacht has two chase boats, the Mangusta 92 Little Saf and the 100 ft DeBirs Little Sarah.
 The yacht also boasts of her very own helipad with a helicopter, a Sikorsky S-76B.

 One feature that is known to everyone about this yacht is her beach club.
 Along the waterline, she has a beach club that stretches from port to starboard with large hydraulic platforms that fold down from her hull.
 Lady Moura is even rumored to deploy shark nets to provide safe swimming spots.
 A truly exceptional yacht, no wonder it is one of the most searched names on many search engines.